-Because finding financial help for rehabilitation can be tricky, there are websites dedicated to providing accurate, current information for funding.
+Because finding financial help for rehabilitation can be tricky, there are websites dedicated to providing accurate, current information for outside funding.
 Charity Watch provides donors with information in order to allow them to give to a cause and to know where donations will be allocated.
 Charity Watch uses a number of criteria, and a strategic formula to rate charities, and reports its calculations for members.
 It also lists top-rated charities, including those for drug and alcohol rehabilitation.
 Under these listings, members can find basic information, such as contact details, the calculated rating and the foundation’s mission statement.

 GuideStar is also a helpful tool for people in search of treatment funding.
 It works in a similar manner to Charity Watch, and reports on as many characteristics as possible about charitable organizations, including, but not limited to:

 Scholarships And Grants: Finding The Funding You Need

 Whether it is a private scholarship through a foundation, grant funding through a state program or funding you find through careful search tools, financial help for rehabilitation is available.
 In addition, some facilities also offer other forms of financial assistance, including reduced rates, or financing options.
 Contact a specific facility of interest to inquire about these options.